Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/dataflow_design.md

 2. Scroll through the Directives view, right-click any directives you see, and select the **Modify Directive**.
 This displays the Vitis HLS Directive Editor.

 3. In the Directive Editor, change the Destination to **Source File**, and click **OK**.
-This changes the directive to a pragma written to the source code files, which you can see displayed in the `dct.cpp` source file.
+This changes the directive to a pragma written to the source code files, which you can view displayed in the `dct.cpp` source file.

    When you change the `ARRAY_PARTITION` directive for the `col_inbuf` variable, the tool will return a **Warning** indicating that it cannot find the `col_inbuf` variable, and will insert the pragma at the first line of the function.
 Select **OK** to insert the pragma as indicated.